jylaroti/polis-digifinland-tools/README.md

 # Polis DigiFinland Tools

+Polis is a real-time system for gathering, analyzing and understanding what large groups of people think in their own words, enabled by advanced statistics and machine learning.

 Set of deploy scripts, settings files, custom patches, translations and utilities for running Polis experiment deployments for DigiFinland.

 ## Initialization